The Members

 The Members are a British punk band that originated in Camberley, Surrey, England.
-In the UK, they are best known for their single "The Sound of the Suburbs", reaching No. 12 in 1979, and in Australia, "Radio" which reached No. 5 in 1982.
+In the UK, they are best known for their single "The Sound of the Suburbs", reaching No. 12 in the UK Singles Chart in 1979, and in Australia, "Radio" which reached No. 5 in 1982.

 Career

 The Members were formed by lyricist Nicky Tesco (Nick Lightowlers) in 1976, through an invited audition at a recording studio at Tooley Street, London.
 The original personnel, with Tesco (vocals), was Gary Baker (guitar), and Steve Morley (bass guitar), initially with Steve Maycock then Clive Parker (drums).
 Morley and Parker were later replaced by Chris Payne and Adrian Lillywhite.

-In 1976, the band performed for its first engagements at The Red Cow (London W6), The Windsor Castle (London W9) and The Nashville Rooms (London W14).
-In that year composer Jean Marie Carroll (aka JC Carroll) joined the band to complement Tesco's lyrics.
+In 1976, the band performed for their first gigs in London pubs.
+In that year, composer Jean Marie Carroll (aka JC Carroll) joined the band to complement Tesco's lyrics.
 The Members had recorded a number of songs, but the first released recording was "Fear on the Streets", produced by Lillywhite's brother Steve Lillywhite.
-This song was included on the first record released by the Beggars Banquet label, the punk compilation Streets (1977).
+This song was included on the first record released by the Beggars Banquet label, who made the punk compilation Streets (1977).
 The song-writing collaboration between Tesco and Carroll moved The Members' sound towards an incorporation of reggae, shown in the first single released for Stiff Records, "Solitary Confinement", produced by Larry Wallis.
-Following these releases, band personnel became Tesco (vocals), Carroll (vocals and guitar), Nigel Bennett (guitar), Payne (bass) and Lillywhite (drums).
+Following these releases, the band personnel became Tesco (vocals), Carroll (vocals and guitar), Nigel Bennett (guitar), Payne (bass) and Lillywhite (drums).

 In 1978/79, the Members continued to play the London pub and club circuit, became a feature in the music press and were championed by John Peel.
 They signed to Virgin Records in 1978, for which label they recorded "The Sound of the Suburbs", again produced by Steve Lillywhite.
 This became The Members' biggest chart success and their best-known song in the UK.
-The follow-up single, "Offshore Banking Business", a reggae tune written by Carroll, based on his experiences working in offshore banking at the private bank Coutts, did not achieve the same popularity.
+However, the follow-up single, "Offshore Banking Business", a reggae tune written by Carroll, based on his experiences working in offshore banking at the private bank Coutts, did not achieve the same popularity.
 A version of "Offshore Banking Business" was recorded for the early 1980s film Urgh!
-A Music War, produced by Michael White, distributed by Filmways and Lorimar Productions.
+A Music War, produced by Michael White, and distributed by Filmways and Lorimar Productions.

 The Members' first album, At the Chelsea Nightclub, was followed by a second for Virgin, 1980 – The Choice Is Yours.
 Augmented by saxophonists Steve (Rudi) Thomson and Simon Lloyd (the latter of whom also provided horns and additional keyboards), the group recorded what would turn out to be their final album.
-This last album was first issued in the US as Uprhythm, Downbeat in 1982, and it surfaced in the UK a year later, retitled Going West.
+This last album was first issued in the US as Uprhythm, Downbeat in 1982, and it surfaced in the UK a year later, with a new title called Going West.
 The album featured the singles "Radio," which made no. 5 in Australia, and Working Girl, the music video for which gave the band exposure in North America via MTV.